 Relative dynamic digital delay can be used to program a clock output to a specific phase offset from another clock output.

 Pros:

-- Simple direct phase adjustment with respect to same clock output. - The clock output always behaves the same during digital delay adjustment transient.
-For some divide values there are no glitch pulses.
+- Simple direct phase adjustment with respect to same clock output. - The clock output will always behave the same during digital delay adjustment transient.
+For some divide values there will be no glitch pulse.

 Cons: